 Text copied to clipboard!

-• Strong clinical skills and knowledge of neonatal care.
+• Strong knowledge of neonatal physiology and pathology

 Potential interview questions